bifurcation/userinfo-vc/openid-vc-core.md

 Verifiable Credential (VC)

 A verifiable Credential is a tamper-evident Credential that has authorship that can be cryptographically verified.
-Verifiable Credentials can be used to build verifiable presentations, which can also be cryptographically verified (see [@VC_DATA]).
+Verifiable Credentials can be used to build verifiable presentations, which can also be cryptographically verified (see [@W3C.vc-data-model]).
-Note that this specification uses a term "credential" as defined in Section 2 of [@VC_DATA], which is a different definition than in [@!OpenID.Core].
+Note that this specification uses a term "credential" as defined in Section 2 of [@W3C.vc-data-model], which is a different definition than in [@!OpenID.Core].

 Credential

-A set of one or more claims made by a Credential Issuer (see [@VC_DATA]).
+A set of one or more claims made by a Credential Issuer (see [@W3C.vc-data-model]).
 Note that this definition differs from that in [@OpenID.Core].

 Presentation

-Data derived from one or more verifiable Credentials, issued by one or more Credential Issuers, that is shared with a specific verifier (see [@VC_DATA]).
+Data derived from one or more verifiable Credentials, issued by one or more Credential Issuers, that is shared with a specific verifier (see [@W3C.vc-data-model]).

 Verifiable Presentation (VP)

 A verifiable presentation is a tamper-evident presentation encoded in such a way that authorship of the data can be trusted after a process of cryptographic verification.
-Certain types of verifiable presentations might contain data that is synthesized from, but do not contain, the original verifiable Credentials (for example, zero-knowledge proofs) (see [@VC_DATA]).
+Certain types of verifiable presentations might contain data that is synthesized from, but do not contain, the original verifiable Credentials (for example, zero-knowledge proofs) (see [@W3C.vc-data-model]).

 Wallet